sabeerbikba/dev.tools/task.md

 ## Tasks for allready exist component

+- every tool change need to be reflect in SEO meta tags for better seo
 - add tool link: https://www.fontfabric.com/font-tester/?srsltid=AfmBOoqkzkNO_pSMffdfgjkWiVRWqj2p51Dj6mSX4DtUuZJyxg9AqHWz
 - done just remove lib with command, [ ] remove `store` lib instead use locaStorageState hook if it is good option,
 - For editor if mobile need to load simple simple textarea and initially monaco editor take time to load until need to show normal editor if until user allready type something need to show ask first want to change editor to monaco to better experiance